-THE G1000 HSI SHOWS A COURSE DEVIATION INDICATOR FOR THE SELECTED GPS, NAV 1 OR NAV 2 NAVIGATION SOURCE.
+- THE G1000 HSI SHOWS A COURSE DEVIATION INDICATOR FOR THE SELECTED GPS, NAV 1 OR NAV 2 NAVIGATION SOURCE.
 THE G1000 HSI DOES NOT PROVIDE A WARNING FLAG WHEN A VALID NAVIGATION SIGNAL IS NOT BEING SUPPLIED TO THE INDICATOR.
 WHEN A VALID NAVIGATION SIGNAL IS NOT BEING SUPPLIED, THE COURSE DEVIATION BAR (D-BAR) PART OF THE INDICATOR IS NOT SHOWN ON THE HSI COMPASS CARD.
 THE MISSING D-BAR IS CONSIDERED TO BE THE WARNING FLAG.

-WHEN THE AUTOPILOT IS ENGAGED IN NAV, APR OR BC OPERATING MODES, IF THE HSI NAVIGATION SOURCE IS CHANGED MANUALLY, USING THE CDI SOFTKEY, THE CHANGE WILL INTERRUPT THE NAVIGATION SIGNAL TO THE AUTOPILOT AND WILL CAUSE THE AUTOPILOT TO REVERT TO ROL MODE OPERATION.
-NO AURAL ALERT WILL BE PROVIDED.
+- WHEN THE AUTOPILOT IS ENGAGED IN NAV, APR OR BC OPERATING MODES, IF THE HSI NAVIGATION SOURCE IS CHANGED MANUALLY, THE CDI SOFTKEY OR SBAS UNAVAILABLE DURING A LP APPROACH (PRIOR TO FAF), THE NAVIGATION SIGNAL TO THE AUTOPILOT WILL BE INTERRUPTED AND CAUSE THE AUTOPILOT TO REVERT TO ROL MODE AURAL ALERT OPERATION.
+NO WILL PROVIDED.
 IN ROL MODE, THE AUTOPILOT WILL ONLY KEEP THE WINGS LEVEL AND WILL NOT CORRECT THE AIRPLANE HEADING OR COURSE.
-SET THE HDG BUG TO THE CORRECT HEADING AND SELECT THE CORRECT NAVIGATION SOURCE ON THE HSI, USING THE CDI SOFTKEY, BEFORE ENGAGING THE AUTOPILOT IN ANY OTHER OPERATING MODE.
+SET THE HDG BUG TO THE CORRECT HEADING AND VERIFY/SELECT THE CORRECT NAVIGATION SOURCE ON THE HSI BEFORE ENGAGING THE AUTOPILOT IN ANY OTHER OPERATING MODE.

-- 28. CABIN PWR 12V Switch OFF
+- 28. CABIN PWR 12V Switch OFF (if installed)

 - 29. Wing Flaps UP 10° (10° preferred)

 - 30. Cabin Windows CLOSED and LOCKED

 - 31. STROBE Light Switch ON

 - 32. Brakes RELEASE